-A step up from anecdotal evidence is getting access to reputable third-party data sources, like a physician compensation report, that can provide real-life numbers.
+A step up from anecdotal evidence is getting access to reputable third-party data sources, like our 2020 Physician Compensation Report, that can provide real-life numbers.
 There are public and private compensation surveys online that you can attempt to leverage, but be wary of inaccurate data sources.

 Another way to learn the average annual compensation of American physicians is to contact an advisory group like our team.

 We maintain a proprietary database of all of the contracts we have reviewed and negotiated.
 We’ve successfully reviewed and negotiated over 5,000.
 More than any other group.
 In fact, 99% of our clients have been able to negotiate and sign favorable offers.
 That record includes contracts for all specialties, states, and practice types.
 Without having access to this database, physicians are not able to get data that is up to date for the current recruiting year.